jonschlinkert/idiomatic-contributing/.github/contributing.md

 Creating an issue is the simplest form of contributing to a project.
 But there are many ways to contribute, including the following:

 - Fixing typos or grammar
-- Suggesting a section for the guide
+- Suggesting a section or topic for the guide
 - Writing a section

 **Other ways to support this project**